+Any additional limits to inspection

+Weather

-Any additional limits to inspection It was dry at the time of the inspection.
+It was dry at the time of the inspection.
 Preceding the inspection the weather was dry.
+Occupation, Furnishings & Carpets

 The property was occupied.

 The property was furnished.

-The floors were covered with a mixture of loose and fixed coverings.
+Cupboards were full of stored goods which restricted the inspection.

+Dampness, Fungal Decay & Infestation

+Where walls are finished with tiles the walls behind the tiling can not be tested with an electronic moisture meter.

 Where there are fitted kitchen units the walls behind could not be tested with an electronic moisture meter.
+Roof

-Where there is heavy furniture the walls behind could not be tested with an electronic moisture meter.
-Our view of the roof was severely restricted due to the angle of elevation and site restrictions.
+The rear roof slope could not be inspected due to the angle of elevation and site restrictions.

+Roof Surface & Space-Flat

 The surface of the flat roof could not be inspected from ground level or within the reach of a 3 metre surveyor's ladder.

-No access was gained to the cold water tank, which is believed to be boxed in at high level in the bathroom.
-Whilst all reasonable care has been taken it must be accepted that there is a limit to the amount of potentially damaging probing that can be undertaken to the vendor's property.
-For the purposes of this report it has been assumed that a full inspection would not reveal any matters that could materially affect the valuation.
+Roof Spaces-Pitched

+The roof space could not be inspected as the position of the roof hatch made access a health and safety hazard.

 In the case of flats, only the subject flat and internal communal areas giving access to the flat were inspected.

 If the roof space or under-building/basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.